What is occupational health?

 Our courses consist of both theoretical and practical sessions, providing delegates with a broad understanding on how to conduct an occupational health assessment.

-Each course offers delegates a certain number of CPD points under the accredited programme.
-They cater for all levels of experince, from experienced occupational health and primary care professionals, to those who require more comprehensive tuition.
+Each course offers delegates a certain number of CPD points and cater for all levels of experience, from experienced occupational health and primary care professionals, to those who require more comprehensive tuition.

 For more information on any of our occupational health training courses please visit our occupational health training courses webpage, or contact our customer support team on +44 (0)1865 880 846, or email.